sap-tutorials/Tutorials/tutorials/cp-sdk-android-wizard-teched18-01/cp-sdk-android-wizard-teched18-01.md

 ![Cloud configuration](cloud-configuration.png)

-The application configuration has already been created and has added multiple features of the SAP Cloud Platform Mobile Services.
+The application configuration page for the `com.sap.wizapp` is shown below that is referenced from the above screen of the wizard.
+It has already been created and has added multiple features of the SAP Cloud Platform Mobile Services.

 ![App features](appFeatures.png)